wa1tnr/camelforth-uno-r4-aU/README.md

 Project no longer on hold - compilation issue resolved.

+### Very likely: ESP32 stand-in for Uno R4 Wifi on Wokwi

+  That's explain why the esp32 version (here) is so complete.

+  Expecting: wokwi version continues to work on wokwi using the esp32 target; and:

+  local version working on real Uno R4 hardware.

+  Just a theory. ;)

 ### No idea what is what atm 11 Dec 2023

 newest (esp32 only .. probably):